KarrLab/obj_tables/docs/migration.rst

     **A** because the existing *Models*\ s that get accessed by the transformation above will succeed because it uses the schema defined by the top commit.

+.. todo: clarify that "each commit that changes the schema must be connected to exactly one upstream sentinel commit (or the schema commit in a data file's metadata)"

+.. todo: add standard protocols
+.. todo: in schema repo: 1: change schema, which may involve multiple commits; 2: confirm that schema changes work and are temporarily complete; 3: create template schema changes file; 4: determine the Model and attribute renamings, done in step 2 and insert them in the template schema changes file; 5: identify any other model changes that require a transformation, create and test a transformations module, and insert its name in the template schema changes; 6: test migrate data using a data file that depended on the schema before the changes in step 2
+.. todo: in data repo: 1: decide to migrate some data files; 2: if the schema has schema changes files that cover the versions across which the files are to be migrated then continue to step 4; 3: create schema changes files that are needed in the schema repo: 4: if it doesn't exist, create a data-schema migration config file for the data files; 5: push the current version of the data repo so the files are backed up on the git server; 6: migrate the files with `do-configured-migration`

 Using migration
 ----------------------------------------------